 For the first time, the opportunities across the Australian economy to reduce greenhouse gas emissions have been modelled to form a view of the size of different opportunities and to understand the role these measures can play in meeting Australia's 2030 climate target.

 As the emissions reduction opportunities were analysed, Energetics then assigned each to the most appropriate government policy or program.
-As outlined in our 2016 Abatement Information Centre, this is a 'bottom-up' analysis of the abatement task.
-We did not model an emissions trading scheme nor the Direct Action policy as we did not assume how any policy may change over time.
 We expect further clarification in the 2017 review of Direct Action.

 What did we learn through our analysis?

 The largest abatement opportunities lie in the following areas: